RealtyOffer/realty-offer-frontend/src/pages/agents.md

   videoUrl: https://www.youtube.com/embed/R9jCqtpG770?rel=0
   image: /img/Simulator Screen Shot - iPhone 11 - 2020-10-26 at 11.56.52.png
   description: >-
-    RealtyOffer will connect you with serious clients, while removing the upfrom awkward negotation out of the way.
+    RealtyOffer will connect you with serious clients, while removing the upfront awkward negotiations out of the way.
 Instead of spending thousands of dollars on wasted marking and leads, agents will have the opportunity to simple bid for their next client.